IrfanChatha/IrfanChatha/README.md

 - 👯 I’m looking to collaborate on **HTML, CSS & Javascript**

-- 💬 Ask me about **HTML, CSS, JavaScript & Integration of OpenAI API**
+- 💬 Ask me about **HTML, CSS, JavaScript & Integration of OpenAI and Gemini APIs**

 - 📫 How to reach me **imchatha@hotmail.com**